 Used Vauxhall Insignia

-While it was asking a bit much of this one car to revitalise an entire auto class, the Insignia is a pretty competent prospect, easily satisfying requirements of space, size and passenger comfort.
-It came originally as a saloon or hatchback with 1.8 litre, 2.0 litre turbo or 2.8 litre turbo V6 petrol engines or a couple of 2.0 litre CDTi turbo diesels in 128bhp and 158bhp formats.
+Large family cars aren’t typically known for being the best looking.
+However, the Insignia is a pretty competent prospect, easily satisfying requirements of space, size and passenger comfort.
+It came originally as a saloon or hatchback with 1.8-litre, 2.0-litre turbo or 2.8-litre turbo V6 petrol engines or a couple of 2.0-litre CDTi turbo diesels in 128bhp and 158bhp formats.
 Trim levels followed Vauxhall's standard line up with S, Exclusiv, SE, SRi and Elite.

-Used Insignia buyers would do well to ignore the entry-level S trim models, aimed strictly at fleet car drivers, as higher trim levels are worth the extra cash.
-From Exclusiv trim you can expect ABS, ESP stability control, automatic headlights, electrically adjustable height and lumbar support for the driver's seat, cruise control, single-zone climate control air conditioning and front, side and curtain airbags.
-The V6 came with four-wheel drive as standard and you may also find it on some 2.0 litre variants as an option.
+From the Exclusiv trim, you can expect ABS, ESP stability control, automatic headlights, electrically adjustable height and lumbar support for the driver's seat, cruise control, single-zone climate control air conditioning and front, side and curtain airbags.
+The V6 came with 4-wheel drive as standard, and you may also find it on some 2.0-litre variants as an option.
 How a used Vauxhall Insignia drives

-The approved used Vauxhall Insignia isn't likely to be the car of many buyers' dreams, but it is a practical and sensible used choice for a family car.
-It won't win any points for fuel economy against cheaper rivals but is impressively spacious and comfortable and offers a more enjoyable driving experience than most of those same rivals.
+The approved used Vauxhall Insignia is a practical and sensible choice for those searching for a second-hand family car.
+It is impressively spacious and comfortable, and offers a more enjoyable driving experience than most of those same rivals.